azavea/osmesa/README.md

 #### SQL Tables

-Statistics calculation, whether batch or streaming, updates a few tables that jointly can be used to discover user or hashtag stats.
-These are the schemas of the tables being updated.
+Statistics calculation, in the streaming context, updates a few tables that jointly can be used to discover user or hashtag stats.
+Because batch processing produces ORCfiles, manual insertion of statistics is necessary prior to streaming updates being applicable.
+These are the schemas of the tables being via streaming updated:

 - [changesets](src/analytics/sql/changesets.sql)
 - [changesets_countries](src/analytics/sql/changesets_countries.sql)